 Incorporating solar energy into your farm can cut energy and heating bills.
 Solar heat collectors can also be used to dry crops, heat homes and livestock buildings.
 It can also provide hot water for dairy operations, pen cleaning, and your home.
 Overall, it’s just more efficient.
 All of the energy stored in Earth’s reserves of coal, oil and gas is equal to just 20 days’ worth of energy from the sun.

 Using biomass energy means more money in your pocket.
-Biomass energy, energy produced from plants and organic wastes, can be converted to energy on the farm or sold to energy companies that produce fuel and heat.
+Biomass green energy, energy produced from plants and organic wastes, can be converted to energy on the farm or sold to energy companies that produce fuel and heat.
 The use of biomass energy could provide as much as $20 billion in new income for farmers, and new incentives are becoming available from the federal government regularly.

 Overall, it’s fairly easy to make the switch to renewable energy.
 Just increase your energy efficiency.
 Get more done while using less.
 And shift your investments to renewable energy projects.